almesa93/credit_risk/README.md

 As you can see, there are some null values that must be preprocessed.
 With a SimpleImputer, we can fill the null values (mean value in case of MonthlyIncome and mode in case of NumberOfDependents) and we can make a StandardScaler to obtain better results.

-The final score was a roc_auc_score of 0.789 with the Random Forest Classifier model.
+The AUC score with the Random Forest Classifier model was 0.789 The AUC score with the NN Keras model was 0.842